nachocaru/xaprb.com/content/blog/2006-08-18-role-based-access-control-in-sql-part-2.md

 I said actions are only valid for certain types of objects, but that's not represented anywhere in the privilege system.
 I've said I'm going to mix privileges and status together for the many benefits it gives.
 Should I also mix types into the recipe?

-There could be one good reason not to do this: <a href="http://c2.com/xp/OnceAndOnlyOnce.html">Once And Only Once</a>.
+There could be one good reason not to do this: [Once And Only Once][11].
 The code might already define what actions are valid for what types, if your system is very object-oriented.
 On the other hand, your code might not be that strictly object-oriented, and you might want the application to be able to take actions that don't correspond to an object method.
 I find this is the case in my code, because I don't live in the [Kingdom of Nouns][1].
 In this case you do want the privilege system to know which actions are valid for which types.

 But there's another reason, too: your types probably share some actions.
 Here's one example from my application: memberships and events can both be activated, so the 'activate' action applies in more than one place.
 In fact, some actions are even shared more than twice in my system, and *in some cases they don't apply in the same statuses*.
 In this case, I think the relational database is the best place to store this information.